Visualization Tasks for Unlabeled Graphs: Introduction

-We attack this problem through a combination of literature review and reflective synthesis.
-We identify which of the many concrete tasks discussed in previous work pertain to unlabelled graphs, considering both abstracted tasks stated explicitly in the visualization literature and implicit tasks that we infer from theoretical works, practitioner surveys, and domain-specific literature.
-To make these choices, we create a data abstraction that allows us to quickly exclude many tasks according to stated dataset characteristics.
+We attack this problem through a combination of literature review and reflective synthesis (Sec.~\ref{Sec:Process}).
+We identify which of the many concrete tasks discussed in previous work are \emph{labels-not-required tasks}; that is, tasks for the unlabeled graph context.
+We consider both abstract tasks stated explicitly in the visualization literature and implicit tasks that we infer from theoretical works, practitioner surveys, and domain-specific literature.
+To make these choices, we create a data abstraction that assigns graphs into the categories of Augmented, Attributed, Labeled, and Unlabeled (Sec.~\ref{Sec:DataAbstraction}), which allows us to filter tasks from existing literature (Sec.~\ref{Sec:RelatedWork}).
+We then propose our task taxonomy, which is an abstraction that maps concrete labels-not-required tasks into \triplet{Target} + \triplet{Action} + \triplet{Scope} triplets (Sec.~\ref{Sec:TaskTaxonomy}).

-We propose a three-part task abstraction that maps concrete unlabelled graph tasks into a taxonomy of \triplet{Scope} + \triplet{Action} + \triplet{Target} triplets.
-The \triplet{Scope} ranges from multiple graphs through single graphs down to constituent elements, and determines the available set of targets at each level.
-The \triplet{Target} is a noun identifying which aspects of the data are relevant, such as scale-free network structure, or the dense interconnections of a clique, or the local topological neighborhood of a hub node.
-The \triplet{Action} is a verb that defines a user's goal, such as compare, classify, or quantify.